openstack-archive/refstack/tools/update-rs-db.rst

 by default.
 A '1' will denote that the resource was successfully updated while a '0' will denote that the resource was not successfully updated.
 The order of fields of this file are as follows:

-- Date modified
+ * Date modified

-- API link
+ * API link

-- Shared update status
+ * Shared update status

-- Guideline
+ * Guideline

-- Guideline update success status
+ * Guideline update success status

-- Target
+ * Target

-- Target update success status
+ * Target update success statu

-- Verification update success status
+ * Verification update success status